srodriguez2742/Loan_Loss_Predictions/README.md

 ## Business Problem

-In order to consitently provide investor returns, Lending Club needs to appropriately vet their applicants to ensure that they indeed will pay off their loan in full with interest.
+In order to consistently provide investor returns, Lending Club needs to appropriately vet their applicants to ensure that they indeed will pay off their loan in full with interest.
 To do so, Lending Club has asked us to analyze their prior loans over the period of 2007 - 2020 Q3 to provide them with insights on 1.
-What features are most important when assesing a potential applicants creditworthiness and 2. provide them with the best classification model that can accurately predict whether or not a potential applicant's loans will be charged off.
+What features are most important when assessing a potential applicants creditworthiness and 2. provide them with the best classification model that can accurately predict whether or not a potential applicant's loans will be charged off.
 Doing so, will allow Lending Club to make more sound decisions when offering lines of credit to future applicants.

 ## Methods